hayd1n/spotify-tauri/README.md

 cargo tauri build
 ```

 ## “Spotify Tauri” is damaged and can’t be opened.
-You should eject the disk image.

 Due to the fact that signing Mac apps requires the Apple Developer Program, which is available for an additional fee.
 So I can't afford to sign apps at the moment.